 Losing your calm in the presence of your Dobie can have some significant negative impacts on the dog.
 It will encourage the dog to be aggressive when exposed to other animals.
 Animals can sense the signs of fear and worry of humans very quickly.
 They also tend to pick up on it and imply those habits on other animals, which of course, is something you don’t desire.

 It is certainly not easy to gulp your emotions during the first few interactions, but trust me, it has a significant impact on the Dobie.
-Initially, the Doberman breed was used as security dogs due to their protective and loyal nature towards their owner.
+Initially, the Doberman breed was used as a security dog due to their protective and loyal nature towards their owner.
 This trait awakens their protective instincts if they sense any stress or negative vibes in the environment.

 Doberman Pinschers, by their nature, are incredibly sensitive towards emotions and will pick up stress very quickly.
 If anyone in the household is going through problems, the Pinscher will pick up on their feelings.

-Their sensitivity can often lead them to develop negative behaviours.
+Their sensitivity can often lead them to develop negative behaviors.
 It’s essential to ensure that the Doberman is brought home into a stable emotional environment.
 Always maintain a calm attitude around your animals as they feed off of your energy!

 When you get a new pet, it’s understandable to want them to get along with their other furry friends.
 We’ve all seen those videos on Instagram with Doberman Pinschers being adorable around cats, and it can be tempting to rush everything.